Orion Marine wins appeal in copyright case vs Sealegs

 The Court of Appeal has released the injunction that Sealegs had previously won against Orion Marine that stopped Orion from making amphibious boats.

-In July last year, the High Court found that former Sealegs employees had breached copyright over the design and manufacture of amphibious kits for boats he developed.
+In July last year, the High Court found that former Sealegs employees had breached copyright over the design and manufacture of amphibious kits for boats.

 The court granted Sealegs a permanent injunction against the defendants - Orion Marine, Darren Leybourne, Smuggler Marine Limited, Yun Zhang and David Pringle - and determined that costs and damages were also due.